nesterow/riot-jss/README.md

 3. Method `setStyles({...styles})` - set new styles and update component

 ## Plugin initialization
-There are two ways to start using this plugin
+There are two ways to start using this plugin:

 1. Install plugin globbaly
 ```javascript